 The lobby area includes plenty of seating and a breakfast area, and you can reach the Belle & James restaurant without even going outside.
 We were too early to enjoy it, but the hotel will be opening an indoor/outdoor rooftop lounge in May 2016 that should be a fabulous spot to enjoy a cocktail with impressive city and river views.

-Because the hotel was so new, the parking garage was not finished, and it was pretty confusing reaching the lobby from our car.
-That issue will disappear when the garage is complete.
 The two hotel lobbies are only a floor apart so make sure you know which one holds your reservation.
 The Hampton Inn & Suites location was perfect for all of our exploring, and the comfy quiet room let us recharge for the next day’s wanderings.

 We had our last Richmond Virginia getaway over 20 years ago, and we could not believe how much the city has changed.
 We can’t wait to return for more food, history, art, and urban adventures in this beautiful city by the river.
 Where should we go on our next visit?

 For another take on fun things to do in Richmond Virginia, check out:

 Visit Richmond hosted portions of our visit to Richmond, Virginia, including our lodging, museum entry, and some meals.